-Known for the innovative work of Club Manager Bill Conrad, the club boasts the most talked about menu on the Street.
+Known for the innovative work of Club Manager and Executive Chef Bill Conrad, the club boasts the most talked about menu on the Street.
 Instead of the classic buffet line, the club’s dining room accommodates the unique orders of each of the club’s members.
 Choosing from a variety of options, members can add, subtract, mix-and-match and specialize their meal to their liking with the online ordering system.

 When you walk around campus or visit the University it is easy to pick out a Cannon member; they excel and lead on the field, perform on the stage and are active in the community.
 The members carry the history and traditions of all four clubs with them, from the Green T’s of Cannon to the original Moosehead of Dial and the member pictures of Elm that cover our walls.